 The Highway Safety Code stipulates that all occupants of a vehicle must wear a seat belt.

-A properly-worn seat belt can prevent trauma (injury) in the event of an accident.
-It protects the mom-to-be and is the best protection for the unborn child.
+A properly-worn seat belt can prevent injury in the event of an accident.
+It protects the mom-to-be and is the best protection for the fetus.

-Before planning a trip abroad, you should talk to the health professional monitoring your pregnancy about your destination, how long you plan to stay, and any vaccines that may be required.
+Before planning a trip abroad, you should talk to your prenatal care provider about your destination, how long you plan to stay, and any vaccines that may be required.
 Your prenatal care can be adjusted as needed.

 Your health professional may also refer you to a travel health specialist.

-Before planning a trip abroad, you should talk to the health professional monitoring your pregnancy.
+Before planning a trip abroad, you should talk to your prenatal care provider

 Before traveling abroad, get information on the risk of infection by the Zika virus.
-It is recommended for pregnant women to put off travel to Zika-affected areas.
+It is recommended for pregnant women to postpone travel to Zika-affected areas.

 The Zika virus is transmitted through bites from infected mosquitoes.
 It can also be transmitted between sexual partners via the sperm or vaginal fluid of an infected individual.
-Most people who are infected don’t realize it because they have no symptoms.
+Most people who are infected don’t realize it because they don’t have any symptoms.

 Zika infection during pregnancy poses a serious threat to the baby.
-It can cause birth defects like microcephaly (abnormally small head), resulting in severe mental retardation.
+It can cause birth defects like microcephaly (abnormally small head), resulting in serious mental retardation.

 Women who are pregnant or planning to become pregnant and their sexual partners must take precautions if they are staying in a Zika-affected area.
 That means using a condom, for instance, or abstaining from sexual contact until the risk of transmission has passed.

-To find out how long the transmission period is and get recommendations on the Zika virus, consult your health professional and the following websites: sante.gouv.qc.ca/en/chroniques/virus-zika and www.canada.ca/en/public-health/services/diseases/zika-virus.html.
+For information on the duration of the transmission period and recommendations on the Zika virus, consult your health professional and the following websites: quebec.ca/en/health/health-issues/a-z/zikavirus/ and canada.ca/en/public-health/services/diseases/zika-virus.html.